 Fortune smiles on CTMQ.
 Either that or perhaps due to the fact that I’m always going to museums and driving all over the state, I get access to certain places and things that others rarely do.
 Such was the case on Open House Day at the Fairfield Historical Society.
 I was spending the day with Rob and Yvonne, two intrepid souls who took a train all the way up from Brooklyn for a day with me.
 Me!
 And my nonsense!
-And they even posed in all the pictures for this report!
+And they even posed for a bunch of pictures throughout the day!

 Even though the Academy was specifically open for the state’s Open House Day, when we entered the building, the four women inside seemed genuinely bewildered that we’d come to check the place out.
 They stuttered and stammered and acted as though we were the first group to check the museum out in about 10 years.
 I suppose there’s a chance that we may have been.

 In short order, though, everyone got their wits about them and one woman proceeded to give us a very informative and fun tour.
 The other women tagged along and appeared to have never been upstairs before.
 This museum, my friends, is like the Honus Wagner baseball card of Connecticut museums.
 Or that upside down airplane stamp of Connecticut museums.
 And not only that, beyond the cool history of the joint, there are two fascinatingly random artifacts inside this place that makes a visit worthwhile for everyone to rearrange their lives to see.
 Oh just you wait.

 Because of the extremely rare visiting hours, this place is pretty much a complete secret.
 There is nothing – and I mean nothing – online about the old school.
 All I have is my memory, the yellowed 16 year old copy of its history which was typed on a – gasp – actual typewriter, and my pictures proving I was there.